Children under 5

 Send to pharmacy for advice and product purchase.

-More information on chicken pox can be found on Chickenpox – NHS
+More information on chicken pox can be found on Chickenpox – NHS.

 Colic